 What is the difference between paycheck tips and cash tips?

 Cash tips are given to an employee directly by your customers instead of through a paycheck.
-Paycheck tips are charges that your customers add to credit cards that you then include in your employee’s paycheck.
+Paycheck tips are charged tips that your customers add to credit cards that you then include in your employee’s paycheck.

 What happens if you don't report cash tips?